7 Anti-Viral Foods

 We suggest you try this: Complete Essentials

 Optivida Health has created Complete Essentials.
 It is loaded with all of the essential nutrients that your body needs.
 As mentioned in the article above there are many foods that have antiviral properties.
 We designed Complete Essentials to include many of these whole-food ingredients.
-Of the 100+ ingredients, Complete Essentials contains organic garlic, organic ginger extract, shiitake mushrooms, cinnamon extract, and organic ceylon cinnamon.
+Of the 100+ ingredients, Complete Essentials contains organic garlic, organic ginger extract, shiitake mushrooms, cinnamon extract, and organic ceylon cinnamon - making it a fully loaded organic multivitamin.
 Plus Complete Essentials tastes great in smoothies and so does yogurt.
 So next time you make a smoothie you know what to do... add them both!
 In fact, here's a recipe you might want to try.

 Berry & Greek Yogurt Smoothie